Orde Wingate: Palestine and the Special Night Squads

 In September 1936, Wingate was assigned to a staff officer position in the British Mandate of Palestine, and became an intelligence officer.
 From his arrival he saw the creation of a Jewish State in Palestine as being a religious duty, and immediately put himself into absolute alliance with Jewish political leaders.
 Palestinian Arab guerrillas had at the time of his arrival begun a campaign of attacks against both British mandate officials and Jewish communities.

-Wingate became politically involved with a number of Zionist leaders, and became an ardent Zionist himself.
-He always returned to Kibbutz En Harod—because he felt familiar with the biblical judge Gideon, who fought in this area, and used it himself as a military base.
+Wingate became politically involved with a number of Zionist leaders, and became an ardent Christian Zionist himself.
+He always returned to Kibbutz En Harod, because he felt familiar with the biblical judge Gideon, who fought in this area, and used it himself as a military base.
 He formulated the idea of raising small assault units of British-led Jewish commandos armed with grenades and light infantry small arms to combat the Arab revolt.
-Wingate took his idea personally to Wavell, who was then the commander of British forces in Palestine.
+Wingate took his idea personally to Archibald Wavell, who was then the commander of British forces in Palestine.

 After Wavell gave his permission, Wingate convinced the Zionist Jewish Agency and the leadership of Haganah, the Jewish armed group.
 In June 1938, the new British commander, General Haining, gave his permission to create the Special Night Squads (SNSs), armed groups formed of British and Haganah volunteers.
 The Jewish Agency helped pay salaries and other costs of the Haganah personnel.
+The SNSs were regarded as "well-oiled killing machines", while another British official called them "just thuggery really".